jonitoh/anonymizer-standalone/README.md

 ## Next steps

+Create a shareable environment file instead of three different ones.

 Fully test the app (provide a preconfigured `tox` for the backend section).

 Add some sample in the database section to fully test the application with example.